seiyar81/qem/README.md

 Always take three arguments : Model name, Member count, Members list Each model member is declarated by specifiying a name and a metatype as declared with the QEM_MODEL_FIELD macro..

+## Declare a model aggregator

+	QEM_MODEL_AGGREGATOR(ModelAggregator, 2,
+        	(TestModel),
+	        (TestModel2)
+	)

+A model aggregator simply works as a proxy for managing multiple models.

 ## Qem in use

 Every proram using Qem should call Qem::init() before creating any models.